Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 # GTAIV.EFLC.FusionShaders
-Various shader fixes and improvements for [GTAIV.EFLC.FusionFix](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix).
+Various shader fixes and improvements for GTA IV.

-Special thanks to my friends [AssaultKifle47](https://github.com/akifle47/), [RaphaelK12](https://github.com/RaphaelK12), [robi29](https://github.com/robi29/) and [\_CP_](https://github.com/cpmodding) for directly contributing with fixes, to [Shvab](https://github.com/d3g0n-byte) for making RAGE Shader Editor, to [ThirteenAG](https://github.com/ThirteenAG) for implementing features we requested into FusionFix and to everyone else from the Fusion Team for their support.
+Special thanks to my friends [AssaultKifle47](https://github.com/akifle47/), [robi29](https://github.com/robi29/) and [\_CP_](https://github.com/cpmodding) for directly contributing fixes, to [RaphaelK12](https://github.com/RaphaelK12) for fixes and for making a [realtime shader editor](https://github.com/RaphaelK12/ShadowResFix), to [Shvab](https://github.com/d3g0n-byte) for making RAGE Shader Editor, to [ThirteenAG](https://github.com/ThirteenAG) for implementing features we requested into FusionFix and to everyone else from the Fusion Team for their support.

 # General
 - [Fixed z-fighting](https://www.youtube.com/watch?v=sAfKfvAIsXw) by implementing a logarithmic depth buffer